PDF Cover

 Recent Developments

-Recent developments for lasmiditan highlight expanded clinical adoption as physicians seek effective acute migraine therapies with a favorable safety profile for patients with cardiovascular risks.
-Pharmaceutical companies are increasing patient education and digital engagement to raise awareness of lasmiditan’s unique 5‑HT1F receptor mechanism and real‑world efficacy data.
+Recent developments for Reyvow highlight expanded clinical adoption as physicians seek effective acute migraine therapies with a favorable safety profile for patients with cardiovascular risks.
+Pharmaceutical companies are increasing patient education and digital engagement to raise awareness of Reyvow’s unique 5‑HT1F receptor mechanism and real‑world efficacy data.
 A key market trend is the integration of telehealth and online marketing in migraine care pathways, enabling tailored treatment discussions, improved patient outreach, and greater access to headache management solutions in both primary care and neurology settings.

 January 2026 : Lilly announced that it will discontinue manufacturing of REYVOW with supplies available only until existing stocks are exhausted, marking a major strategic shift in its migraine portfolio.